euank/euank.com/_posts/2024-11-10-bamboo-weak-steel-strong.md

 Honestly, I think the titanium one felt the nicest to ride, and I hope whoever stole that one gets some good use out of it!

-But, the point is, I was frame-curious, I felt like I tried all the normal things, and then I found out online that you could make bikes out of bamboo, with apparently good ride quality!
+But, the point is, I was frame-curious, I felt like I tried all the normal things, and then I found out online that you could make bikes out of bamboo, with apparently good ride quality.

 You know what comes next, I googled, I found the [Bamboo Bicycle Club](https://bamboobicycleclub.org/), and after the idea bounced around in my head for a couple years, I ordered one.

 ### Bamboo Bicyle Club kits

-So, there's a bunch of people out there who will pre-build bamboo frames (some quite fancy, like [Calfee](https://calfeedesign.com/bamboo/)), but I felt like building it myself would be fun, and the most professional-but-still-cheap kits seemed to be the [Bamboo Bicycle Club](https://bamboobicycleclub.org/collections/home-build-kits) ones.
+So, there's people out there who sell you a pre-built bamboo frame (some quite fancy, like [Calfee](https://calfeedesign.com/bamboo/)), but I felt like building it myself would be fun, and the most professional-but-still-cheap kits seemed to be the [Bamboo Bicycle Club](https://bamboobicycleclub.org/collections/home-build-kits) kits.
 It seemed like the best bet, so I went with it.

 This was my first time building up a bike, so I figured I'd keep it simple and just make a fixie, so I ordered the Bamboo Bicycle Club's [Road Frame Kit](https://bamboobicycleclub.org/collections/home-build-kits/products/bamboo-bike-road-kit), borrowed a woodshop from a friend, and got started!